What's Happening at the Society

 Placer County Historical Society offers FREE one hour visits to the historic 1916 Benton Welty classroom in Auburn.
 The tours are designed for 2nd thru 4th graders.
 See more about the tours here.

-The classroom is open to the public every weekday from 11:00 to 2:00.
+The classroom is open to the public Monday-Thursday from 11:00 to 2:00.
 No appointment necessary.

 The Placer newsletter, a publication of the Placer County Museums